Nagging knee pain has become an unwelcome part of your life.

 Steroids help reduce the inflammation and offer pain relief, because knee pain is often caused by inflamed tissue.

 It usually takes about 3-7 days for steroid injections to work to their full effect.
 But it’s possible for a steroid injection to relieve knee pain as quickly as 24 hours.

 Though they offer significant pain relief, the effects of steroid injections are temporary.
 On average, steroid shots relieve pain for three months, though you may feel relief for up to six months.

-Steroid injections may cause side effects.
+Steroid injections may also cause side effects.
 It’s common to experience minor pain and swelling in the knees for a couple days after the shot.
 Your doctor will be able to answer any questions you have about side effects.

-Hyaluronic acid injections to lubricate your joints
+Hyaluronic acid injections can help knee pain by lubricating your joints

 Your body makes hyaluronic acid naturally.
-It’s a fluid that helps lubricate your joints in order to protect them wear and tear.
+It’s a fluid that helps lubricate your joints in order to protect them from wear and tear.
 Think of it as a shock absorber for your knees.

 Though these injections can offer significant pain relief, they may require several injections over a few weeks before you feel any relief.

 Orthobiologics, which some refer to as regenerative medicine, is an emerging field, and TRIA is at the forefront.
 Orthobiologic injection treatments are minimally invasive treatment options that use natural, tissue-derived product to help restore function and help the body heal more quickly.

 Orthobiologics are usually used alongside other knee pain treatments like physical therapy.
 And depending on your type of pain, medical history and personal preferences, your doctor can recommend which orthobiologic approach is best for you.
 Some options include: